zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 - **AC-GRL** enables flexible network-wise coordination by embedding neural networks in graph theory methods.
 [Paper](https://arxiv.org/pdf/2402.00879)\
 <span style="background-color: #AED6F1;">🎯*To the best of our knowledge, this is the first work to train neural networks to flexibly construct the optimal graph representing the impact of interference on specific network performance.*</span>

 - **MVWO** accelerates convergence of scheduling policy using statistical information, e.g., mean and variance of network states.
-[Paper](https://arxiv.org/pdf/2402.08238)
+[Paper](https://arxiv.org/pdf/2402.08238)\
+<span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the first work to accelerate max-weight schedulers' convergence using limited prior knowledge of statistical channel state information, e.g., the mean and variance of users’ channel states, that costs few samples to estimate.*</span>

 - **K-DDPG** improves quality of service of reinforcement learning in networks by integrating domain-expert knowledge.
-[Paper](https://arxiv.org/pdf/2009.08346)
+[Paper](https://arxiv.org/pdf/2009.08346)\
+<span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the first work to provide an end-to-end solution of a deep-reinforcement-learning-based scheduler design in cellular networks from theoretical formulation to a real-time prototype.*</span>

 ### Architectures

 My research also involves network system architecture designs.

 - **ac-grl-wi-fi**, a gym-like simulation platform for network-wise time-slot allocation algorithms in Wi-Fi, prototyped using NS-3.
-[Github](https://github.com/zhouyou-gu/ac-grl-wi-fi)
+[Github](https://github.com/zhouyou-gu/ac-grl-wi-fi)\
+<span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the first gym-like simulation platform for machine-learning-based slot-allocation in Wi-Fi.*</span>

 - **drl-5g-scheduler**, an online neural network fine-tuning archiecture for 5G radio access networks (RANs), operating at per millisecond level, prototyped using srsRAN, USRP Software Defined Radio (SDR) and Nvidia GPU.
 [Github](https://github.com/zhouyou-gu/drl-5g-scheduler)\
 <span style="background-color: #AED6F1;"> 🎯*To the best of our knowledge, this is the first implementation to use a neural network to schedule transmissions per transmission time interval in a real-world RAN and simultaneously fine-tune the neural network's weights online.*</span>